-Don't forget to visit lovely Stockbridge, with its shops, tea rooms and restaurants, and the Houghton Club, the oldest fishing club in England.
+It is also home to the Houghton Club, the oldest fishing club in England.

 The Wallops are attractive villages skirting a small chalk stream and one of them, Middle Wallop, is home to a World War II airfield and the Museum of Army Flying.